Pysched/MS3-DM/README.md

 A thank you to my mentor, Rahul Patil, for his review of my project scope and layout.

-A very special thank you to my Partner for feeding me, waking me and being an all round star while I was in coding mode!!!
+A very special thank you to my Partner for feeding me, waking me and being an all round star while I was in coding mode!!!!

 ### Disclaimer